tubalmartin/script.js/README.md

 **document.write()**

 Don't use $script.js with scripts that have document.write() in them.
-At least not yet. document.write() is natively synchronous and thus will break with the asynchronous loading techniques inherent to $script.js.
+document.write() statements are not supported since it’s hard or impossible to know where to write to.
+It’s a bad programming habit anyway so avoid it.

 **Certain frameworks which have unsafe DOM-ready detection**